jjcosgrove/jquery-aniview/README.md

 # jQuery AniView

-A jQuery plugin that employs animate.css to enable animations when content comes into view.
+A jQuery plugin that works in harmony with animate.css in order to enable animations only when content comes into view.

-## demo
+## Demo

 http://jjcosgrove.github.io/jquery-aniview/